elixir-europe/rdmkit/pages/your_tasks/dm_coordination.md

 ### Solutions

-Here, we provide some advice and methods to help consortia with data management coordination tasks.
+Here, we provide some advice and methods to help consortia with data management coordination tasks:

-* In a consortium, establishing a Data Management Working Group (DMWG) should be one of the first actions done during the establishment of the consortium.
+* In a consortium, establishing a Data Management Working Group (DMWG) should be one of the first actions taken during the establishment of the consortium.
 Each partner should have representatives for data management, especially the partners that will generate and/or use a higher volume of data.
 If possible, the representatives should have a working knowledge of data management.
 During the writing stage, the DMWG should be responsible for deciding how data management will be addressed during (and after) the project.
 * It is highly recommended that, if possible, the establishment of the DMWG is included as a project task, deliverable or milestone.
 Each partner should allocate personnel time for the DMWG.
 Dedicating part of the project (a work package, for instance) to data management helps with clarifying tasks and responsibilities.
 The DMWG should have defined milestones and deliverables in the project plan.
 * All partners should agree on what needs to be added to the budget for data management purposes: hardware requirements (long-term storage space, servers, etc.), cloud services, software licensing, software developers and data stewards/managers, that collectively contribute to the costs of making data FAIR.
 It is advisable to consult with available IT support, data centers, and instrument providers at each partner’s side to evaluate options and costs.
 * DMWG should list the types of data to be collected, including descriptions of file types (to enable archive and sharing) and estimated file sizes (to enable storage costing).